Trast00/Trast00/README.md

 🎮 I play video games in my free time.

-📺 I watched MR. Robot, Walking dead, and Game of Thrones (So I'm living in a cave)
+📺 I watched MR. Robot, Walking dead, and Game of Thrones (So I'm not living in a cave)

 **Skills**: JavaScript | React & Redux JS | Ruby & RoR